Choosing the Right Tool by Symptom PBQs

 Loopback plugTests whether an interface can transmit and receive

-Choose a cable certifier when the question asks whether cabling meets a standard for a speed or category.
-Choose a toner and probe when the question asks which wall jack maps to which patch panel port.
-Choose an optical power meter or OTDR for fiber signal and fault location questions.
+Choose a cable certifier when the question asks whether cabling meets a standard for a given speed or category.
+Choose a toner and probe when the question asks which wall jack maps to which patch-panel port.
+Choose an optical power meter for fiber signal levels and an OTDR for distance-to-fault on fiber.

 PBQ Decision Pattern

-When a PBQ asks you to drag tools to symptoms, use this pattern:
+When a PBQ asks you to drag tools onto symptoms, apply this pattern:

-1. Identify the scope: one host, one VLAN, one site, one application, or all users.
+1. Identify scope: one host, one VLAN, one site, one application, or all users.

 2. Identify the likely layer: physical, data link, network, transport, name resolution, authentication, or application.